madebysource/lesshat/README.md

 **Tips and tricks:**

-  Properties inside `<keyframes-definition>` are automatically prefixed, if it is needed.
+  Properties inside `<keyframes-definition>` are automatically prefixed, if it's needed.

 **Example:**